muldjord/skyscraper/docs/SCRAPINGMODULES.md

   * `Skyscraper -p fba -s igdb <SINGLE FILE TO SCRAPE>`
   * `Skyscraper -p fba -s igdb --startat <FILE TO START AT> --endat <FILE TO END AT>`

+IGDB is a relatively new database on the market.
+But absolutely not a bad one at that.
+It has several caveats though, as the database doesn't distinguish between platform versions of the same game when it comes to any artwork resources.
+This makes is less usable in a retro game scraping context as many of the games differ drastically between the old platforms.
+For that reason alone, this module will only provide textual data for your roms.

+It also comes with a global request limit per month for the entire Skyscraper user base.
+When these run out, no one can use it with Skyscraper until the next month when the requests are reset.
+For that reason alone, it is restricted to only scraping up to 5 roms at a time.

+Please use this module sparingly.
+And only ever use it to scrape those last few roms you can't get any textual data for using any of the other sources.

 #### World of Spectrum
 * Shortname: *`worldofspectrum`*
 * Type: *Online*